-Centene's Ethics & Compliance Program is intended to demonstrate in the clearest possible terms the absolute commitment of the Company to the highest standards of ethics and compliance.
+Centene Corporation's Ethics & Compliance Program is intended to demonstrate in the clearest possible terms the absolute commitment of the Company to the highest standards of ethics and compliance.
 That commitment permeates all levels of the organization.
-The Corporate Ethics & Compliance staff and Corporate Compliance Committee, chaired by Centene's Chairman and CEO, oversee the Compliance Program.
-All individuals involved in the process are prepared to support employees in meeting the standards set forth in this Code of Conduct.
+There is a Corporate Ethics & Compliance staff and a Corporate Compliance Committee, chaired by the Chairman and Chief Executive Officer, that oversees the Compliance Program.
+All individuals involved in the process are prepared to support employees in meeting the standards set forth in the Business Ethics and Code of Conduct.